 3.4) Wash pellet twice with 1 x phosphate buffered saline (PBS), centrifuging (5 min at 6000 x g) in between.

-3.5) Aspirate the second wash and re-suspend bacteria in a volume of 1 x PBS such that the desired CFU (i.e., 105 CFU for NK cell experiment) will be delivered to each mouse in a 200 l volume.
+3.5) Aspirate the second wash and dilute bacteria at the appropriate concentration in 1 x PBS to deliver the CFU of interest to each mouse in a 200 l volume.

 NOTE: It is best to use a commercial source of sterile 1 x PBS for washing bacteria and for preparation of the inoculum, since lab glassware can introduce immunological contaminants such as lipopolysaccharide.